Matrix models and a proof of the open analog of Witten's conjecture: Introduction

 where $E:=\bigoplus_i\CL_i^{a_i},$ and $e(E,s)$ is the relative Euler class. \end{enumerate} The multisections $s_{ij}$, as above, are called \emph{canonical}.
 With this construction the open gravitational descendents in genus~$0$ are defined by

 where $E$ is as above and $s$ is canonical.

 In a forthcoming paper \cite{JSRTa}, J.~Solomon and R.T. define a generalization for all genera.
-In \cite{JSRTa} a moduli space $\oCM_{g,k,l}$ which classifies real stable curves with some extra structure is constructed.
+In \cite{JSRTa} a moduli space $\oCM_{g,k,l}$ which classifies stable genus $g$ Riemann surfaces with boundary, together with some additional structure, is constructed.
+By the genus of a surface with boundary we mean the genus of the doubled surface.
 The moduli space $\oCM_{g,k,l}$ is a smooth oriented compact orbifold with corners, of real dimension

-The stability condition is $2g-2+k+2l>0.$ Note that naively, without adding an extra structure, the moduli of real stable curves of positive genus is non-orientable.
+The stability condition is $2g-2+k+2l>0.$ Note that naively, without adding an extra structure, the moduli of stable surfaces with boundary is non-orientable for $g>0.$ The construction of the moduli space, the definition of open descendents and an alternative proof of orientability also appear in~\cite{RT}, Section~2.

 On $\oCM_{g,k,l}$ one defines vector spaces $\CS_i=\CS_{i,g,k,l}$, for $i\in[l],$ for which the genus $g$ analogs of requirements \ref{it:canonic1},\ref{it:canonic2} from above hold.
 Write

 for the corresponding higher genus descendents.
 Introduce one more formal variable $s$.
 The \emph{open free energy} is the generating function